madrobby/zepto/README.md

 attr('attribute', 'value') // set element attribute
-attr('attribute', function(index, oldAttr){ return ...; }) // set the value of 'attribute' from a method, for each element in collection removeAttr('attribute') // removes an attribute data('name') // gets the value of the "data-name" attribute data('name', 'value') // sets the value of the "data-name" attribute
+attr('attribute', function(index, oldAttr){ return ...; }) // set the value of 'attribute' from a method, for each element in collection removeAttr('attribute') // removes an attribute data('name') // gets the value of the "data-name" attribute.
+Returns null if doesn't exist. data('name', 'value') // sets the value of the "data-name" attribute removeData('name') // Resets the data-name attribute to null

 css('css property', 'value') // set a CSS property css({ property1: value1, property2: value2 }) // set multiple CSS properties